Macallan 10 Year Old Fine Oak 1

 While this isn’t my favourite Macallan expression, it certainly isn’t bad – it is, in fact, quite good!
 Not that you would expect anything else.
 The nose carries a hint of perfume along with a lovely, thought subtle, touch of almond paste.
 These are joined by a decently complex and nicely rounded combination of malt, hemp, dry grass and oaky smoke.
 On the palate this whisky is quite sweet and fruity, banana crème, orange marmalade, a touch of vanilla and again a touch of oak.
 It’s nicely rounded, definitely worth trying and indeed suitable as a day-to-day whisky.

-Colour: Ray of sunshine.
+Color: Ray of sunshine.

 Nose: Nicely rounded and decently complex; subtle perfume and almond paste, malt, hemp, dry grass and oaky smoke.